channable/opsqueue/doc/proposals/strategies_and_metadata.md

 ##### Alternative: Don't add them

-It also is possible to just _not_ create such a new join table / index for `SelectOnly`, or only do it for one of them, and instead disallow usage of `Random` inside of them (only allow `Newest` and `Oldest`).
+It also is possible to just _not_ create such a new join table / index for `SelectOnly`, or only do it for one of them, and instead disallow usage of `Random` inside of them (only allow `NewestFirst` and `OldestFirst`).

 ##### Per-key tables